shanteacontrols/OpenDeck/app/boards/README.md

 4. Add `app/boards/opendeck/<target>/firmware.overlay`.
 5. Add `app/boards/opendeck/<target>/bootloader.overlay`.
 6. Add `app/boards/opendeck/<target>/common.overlay` if firmware and bootloader images share OpenDeck DTS.
+7. Add `app/boards/opendeck/<target>/network.conf` only if network-enabled firmware or bootloader images need target-local network tuning.
-7. Add `app/boards/opendeck/<target>/firmware.conf` or `bootloader.conf` only if the target needs OpenDeck-specific support flags or target-local config.
+8. Add `app/boards/opendeck/<target>/firmware.conf` or `bootloader.conf` only if the target needs OpenDeck-specific support flags or target-local config.
-8. Add the required `opendeck,metadata` node with the correct `zephyr-board` value.
+9. Add the required `opendeck,metadata` node with the correct `zephyr-board` value.
-9. Describe the actual OpenDeck firmware hardware in `firmware.overlay`.
+10. Describe the actual OpenDeck firmware hardware in `firmware.overlay`.
-10. Add optional `opendeck,tests` and `opendeck,bulk-build` nodes if the target should participate in test or helper-script flows.
+11. Add optional `opendeck,tests` and `opendeck,bulk-build` nodes if the target should participate in test or helper-script flows.

 In practice: